T-7A Recapitalization

 Alternative 2: For Alternative 2, Sheppard AFB would receive up to 108 T-7A aircraft and perform T-7A operations at a level that is approximately 25 percent greater than Alternative 1.
 Alternative 2 is intended to cover a scenario in which, for either broad strategic or tactical operational reasons, the Air Force requires a surge or increase in pilot training operations above current plan.
 Up to 1,518 annual nighttime T-7A operations would occur at Sheppard AFB.

 No Action Alternative: The No Action Alternative does not implement T-7A recapitalization at Sheppard AFB.
 It assesses the environmental consequences from taking no action and serves as a baseline to compare the environmental consequences of the Proposed Action.
 For the No Action Alternative, the Air Force would not implement T-7A recapitalization at Sheppard AFB.
 The existing fleet of T-38C aircraft would continue to be used in their current capacity even though they will reach the end of their service lives within the next decade and maintenance requirements would continue to increase.
-The number and types of T-38C aircraft operations would remain the same, consistent with the current training curriculum and operations.
-The SUA for T-38C operations would continue to be used at the same tempo and in a similar manner.
-No construction or renovation projects would be undertaken to support the T-7A program at Sheppard AFB.
+No changes to current flight operations would likely occur until the end of the T-38's service life.
+No changes to the number of personnel and dependents would occur, and no construction would be undertaken.

 FAQs